Online applications for technology graduate schemes

 - including all the information requested, leaving no blanks

-- checking that you have expressed yourself clearly and your sentences make sense
+- checking that you have expressed yourself clearly and that your sentences make sense

-- Proofread it and, assuming everything’s perfect, keep a copy for future reference
+- Proofread it and, assuming everything’s perfect, keep a copy – you’ll need to refer to it if you get invited to interview.

 Follow us on Twitter @TjobsEng_Tech.